AlamutLibrary/DigIT.2.0/README.md

-# Digital Ismaili Texts v.1.0
+# Digital Ismaili Texts v.2.0

 ## Introduction

-DigIT.1.0 is a bilingual corpus of Arabic and Persian texts, which will form the basis of a larger multilingual corpus of Ismaili texts.
+DigIT.2.0 is the second iteration of the bilingual corpus of Arabic and Persian texts, which will form the basis of a larger multilingual corpus of Ismaili texts.
+The corpus can be accessed and interacted with through the Alamut Library, a web application with search and AI chat functions.

 The corpus is created and maintained by Aslisho Qurboniev, a researcher at the Institute of Ismaili Studies.
 The texts come from a variety of sources, such as from the OpenITI, but many will be digitised for the first time, including from manuscripts.
-The corpus follows the OpenITI standards and draws upon the tools created by the KITAB team.
+The corpus follows the OpenITI standards and draws upon the tools created by the OpenITI and KITAB team.
 It is hoped that this corpus will become a useful research tool for students of Ismaili history and thought.

  The Corpus is still being developed, and new texts will be added as they become available.
 Your contribution will be welcome.